Advance utility relocation work

-An important part of the preparation necessary to build RPM Phase One is the relocation of utility lines, which will be completed in 2020.
+An important part of the preparation necessary to build RPM Phase One is the relocation of utility lines and equipment ahead of building new CTA infrastructure.
 Advancing this utility relocation ahead of major construction activities will allow for a more efficient and streamlined construction effort.

-Utility relocation work will be performed in both of the Phase One project areas: Red-Purple Bypass and Lawrence to Bryn Mawr.
+Utility relocation work is being performed in both of the Phase One project areas: Red-Purple Bypass and Lawrence to Bryn Mawr.
 The work includes relocating overhead power and communications lines underground and installing shorter power poles, all necessary to make room for new track structure that will be constructed.

-Temporary alley and street closures will occasionally be necessary.
-CTA is working closely with utility providers, which are performing the actual utility relocation work on CTA’s behalf, to minimize service disruptions and provide ample notice to local communities of the work via Construction Activity Notices (CANs) posted in the affected communities and provided to local aldermen.
+Temporary alley and street closures are occasionally necessary.
+CTA has been working closely with utility providers, which are performing the actual utility relocation work on CTA’s behalf, to minimize service disruptions and provide ample notice to local communities of the work via Construction Activity Notices (CANs) posted in the affected communities and provided to local aldermen.